 - Roommate Resources

 You may connect with a Housing staff member during designated office hours by joining us on zoom during the virtual Office Hours listed below.
-Regular Zoom office hours are now closed will resume January 11.

 If I decide to study remotely for the Fall Semester, do I cancel my Fall housing assignment or can I keep it?
 Where would I live for the Winter and/or Spring Semester?